SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 has repeatedly succeeded at making similar items in the past.
 Forger
 Item Forged
-Unoﬃcial note or correspondence
+Unofficial note or correspondence
 Time required: 10 minutes or more
 Signature
 Time required: 5 minutes
-Oﬃcial document (pilot’s license, legal tender)
+Official document (pilot’s license, legal tender)
 Time required: 20 minutes or more

-Diﬃculty
+Difficulty
 6
 12
 18